slatedocs/slate/source/includes/_endpoint-batch.md

 }
 ```

+Note that by default only public and not hidden variables from the dataset will
+be included.

 If you wish to include only certain variables from the source dataset you're
 appending from, you can include an ``where`` in the body of the entity.
 The
  function should be a `select` function name.
 Its arguments should be present